Isolation for Students

 • Call ahead before visiting your medical provider: If you need medical care during UHS’ operational hours, call 609-258-3141 first.
 If you need urgent medical care or are calling UHS after hours, dial 911 to be connected to the Department of Public Safety, call 911.

-• Wear a high-quality face mask: if you must leave your room (including every time you pick up your meals and when entering a medical facility), wear a high-quality face mask (such as an KN95).
+• Wear a high-quality face mask: if you must leave your room, wear a high-quality face mask (such as a KN95).

 • Regularly and thoroughly clean your hands frequently by washing them with soap and water for 20 seconds or use an alcohol-based hand sanitizer (containing at least 60% alcohol).